Red Cross declares first national blood crisis in US - NewsBreak

 The American Red Cross said it had “less than a one-day supply of critical blood types” and has had to limit distributions to hospitals.

-“At times, as much as one-quarter of hospital blood needs are not being met,” the organization said.Mobile County Public Schools went against Health Department recommendation to mandate masks
+“At times, as much as one-quarter of hospital blood needs are not being met,” the organization said.GoFundMe created for young father killed in crash Saturday to support newborn baby

 The COVID-19 pandemic has seen a 10% overall decline in the number of people donating blood, in addition to ongoing blood drive cancellations and staffing limitations.